 Like coffee, cocoa can be cultivated under the shade of native canopy trees within landscapes similar to natural forest.
 However, an increasing number of farmers are cutting down forest in order to grow cocoa more intensively, and many are planting cocoa hybrids that require full-sun exposure and regular pesticide application.
 This practice destroys crucial wildlife habitat, threatens the health of farm communities and produces chemical run-off that contaminates local soil, streams and waterways.

-Farms that earn the Rainforest Alliance Certified seal protect shade trees, plant native species, maintain wildlife corridors and conserve natural resources.
-These farms also reduce their reliance on pesticides in favor of biological and natural alternatives, and they are prohibited from using any banned pesticides.
+The Rainforest Alliance Sustainable Agriculture Standard requires farms to protect shade trees, plant native species, maintain wildlife corridors and conserve natural resources.
+It also prohibits the use of banned pesticides in favor of biological and natural alternatives.
 Through Rainforest Alliance training, farmers also learn how to adapt to the effects of climate change.

 The Rainforest Alliance is providing cocoa farmers across Africa, Latin America and Southeast Asia with the tools and incentives to farm more sustainably.
 In recent years, we have greatly expanded our work in West Africa, where nearly 70 percent of the world’s cocoa is produced.
 Through our training programs, cocoa farmers learn methods that increase efficiency, as well as the productivity and resilience of the land; the certification process also encourages cooperation between farmers to market certified products more effectively.
 While we don’t guarantee farmers a price premium, Rainforest Alliance Certified farms generally do sell at higher prices because of the growing demand for certified crops.
 Independent studies show that Rainforest Alliance training leads to increased yields and income, as well as many other long-term benefits for farmers, families and communities that depend on cocoa.